 \subsubsection{Limitations of the Decoupled Approach}

-This two-stage pipeline---first selecting sensing locations to maximize coverage, then routing them with a TSP solver---has an important limitation: it provides \emph{no joint approximation guarantee} for the combined information--travel objective in Equation~\ref{eq:icpp}.
-The submodular approximation guarantee applies only to maximizing $F(S)$ under a cardinality constraint, and does not account for path length.
-In practice, greedy selection may choose sensing locations that are geographically dispersed, leading to unnecessarily long routes even though other, slightly different selections could satisfy the estimation uncertainty requirement with a lower travel cost.
+This two-stage pipeline—first selecting sensing locations to satisfy the coverage requirement, then routing them with a TSP solver—has an important limitation: it provides \emph{no joint approximation guarantee} for the combined information--travel objective.
+The submodular approximation guarantees provided by Wolsey~\cite{Wolsey82} apply only to the selection of sensing locations and do not account for path cost.
+In practice, greedy selection may choose sensing locations that are geographically dispersed, leading to unnecessarily long routes even though other, slightly different selections could satisfy the estimation uncertainty requirements at a lower travel cost.
 This limitation motivates our next method, which more tightly couples sensing-location selection and routing.